ian-whitestone/ian-whitestone.github.io/_posts/2021-01-11-zappa-serverless-docker.md

 ### Testing locally

 A great thing about Docker based deployments is that you can test out your Lambda function locally.
 You can launch a new container locally with `docker run -p 9000:8080 lambda-docker-flask:latest` and then test it with some curl commands.
-Here's the commands you'd rund to invoke each endpoint
+Here's the commands you'd run to invoke each endpoint

 - `curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{"path": "/", "httpMethod": "GET", "requestContext": {}, "body": null}'`
 - `curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{"path": "/time", "httpMethod": "GET", "requestContext": {}, "body": null}'`